Celebrating Twelve Years Online

 Compared to Moxie, Roberta has a much deeper hull form, therefore greater displacement, and has been given a slightly greater fuel capacity in order to achieve the same approximate range under power.
 Per Beebe algorithm for range calculations, Roberta should achieve around 3,000 NM at 7 knots on a fuel capacity of 800 USG with 12% held out as reserve.

 A 4 cylinder John Deere engine will be quite sufficient for this vessel.
-If one were to prefer a naturally aspirated engine, the JD 4045 at around 75 to 85 hp should push the vessel along at S/L 1.2 to 1.32.
+If one were to prefer a naturally aspirated engine, the John Deere 4045 at around 75 to 85 hp should push the vessel along at S/L 1.2 to 1.32.
 If using the turbo version, at 105 to 130 hp, there would be plenty left over for punching into the weather.

 The engine shown is a John Deere 4045 TFM, mated to a Sabb controllable pitch gear and Helseth self-contained shaft system having a three blade controllable pitch propeller.